crowdfavorite/wp-social/readme.txt

 No, the proxy acts just like any Twitter or Facebook application.
 We've simply pass commands back and forth through this application so you don't have to set up your own.

+= If a user comments using Twitter and that user has an existing local WordPress account, can they add the twitter account to the existing WordPress account? =

+Yes, they can add the account to their profile page.

 == Screenshots ==

 1. Allow your visitors to leave a comment as their Facebook or Twitter identities